zooniverse/help/docs/getting-started/getting-started.md

 - **Multiple:** if you select this, the user can select more than one answer - use this for "select all that apply" type questions.

 - **Next Task:** The “Next task” selection (which appears below the text box for each answer) describes what task you want the volunteer to perform next after they give a particular answer.
 You can choose from among the tasks you’ve already defined.
-If you want to link a task to another you haven’t built yet, you can come back and do it later (don’t forget to save your changes).'
+If you want to link a task to another you haven’t built yet, you can come back and do it later (don’t forget to save your changes).
-        },
-        drawing: {

 #### Drawing